-Hopefully these tips are useful to you and your future career of being an author.
-If you’re looking for additional help or information on book promotion in this field then check out book publicity services by Smith Publicity.
-The “Smith Publicity Way” has helped thousands of authors enjoy meaningful media coverage that sparks sales and creates opportunities.
+Hopefully, these tips are useful to you and your future career of being an author.
+If you’re looking for additional help or information about how to promote your book, then check out book publicity services from Smith Publicity.
+The Smith Publicity Way has helped thousands of authors enjoy meaningful media coverage that sparks sales and creates opportunities.